Turtel216/Vera/README.md

 pink x = 5;
 ```

-Variables can also take the null.
+Variables can also take the null value.
 The root of all evil, null, in xanadu is called **money**

 ```ruby
 pink empty = money;